areebmajeed/sample-erc20-token/README.md

-Update name and symbol, and you're good to go.
+Update name, symbol and token supply, and you're good to go.